 EducationPh.D.
 2001, History of Art, Institute of Fine Arts, New York University.
 Dissertation: “The Artistic Origins of the French Peasant-Painter.
 Jean-François Millet: Between Normandy and Barbizon.”
 Committee members: Linda Nochlin (chair), Robert L. Herbert, Robert Rosenblum.

 B.A.
 1990, English and History of Art, University of Massachusetts, Amherst

 Work Shared in CORE

 “Silver Salts: Realism and Materiality in a French photograph, c.
 1900” forthcoming in Eds.
-Rasmus R. Simonsen and Geoff Bender, Promiscuous Entanglements: Photography, Referentiality, and the Objective Turn.
+Rasmus R. Simonsen and Geoff Bender, Photography’s Materialities: Provocation, Invention, Subversion across the Transatlantic Nineteenth Century.

 “Death at Sea: Symbolism and Charles’s Cottet’s Subjective Realism” in Decadence, Degeneration and the End: Studies in the European Fin de Siècle,

 ed.
 Edited by Marja Härmänmaa and Christopher Nissen; Palgrave, December 2014.